menu

 As a result, in summer 2022 SWIM was awarded its biggest funding injection to date: £110,000.
 This blended finance package from CAF Venturesome was made up of a £77,000 loan and £33,000 grant.

 This investment has launched SWIM into its next phase of expansion.
-Peter has recruited new members of staff, including a business development manager, finance manager and frontline staff.
+Peter recruited new members of staff, including a business development manager, finance manager and frontline staff.

 “The most significant part of this is the creation of more business,” says Peter.
 “We have been successful in winning bids in other boroughs and with new partners and there are more bids going in.”